Your business has been hacked: it’s time to call in forensics

 How important is preparation for a potential information security event?

-Preparedness is very important; getting staff through cyber training, cyber awareness, understanding that they should be using strong passwords, being careful with USB sticks.
-The majority of data breaches are still caused by or worsened by insiders and the human factor, whether it’s bad passwords, accidental human error or opening attachments from spam email addresses for example.
+Preparedness is essential.
+It involves getting staff through cyber training, cyber awareness, understanding that they should be using strong passwords, being careful with USB sticks.
+The majority of data breaches are still caused by or worsened by insiders and the human factor, whether it's weak passwords, accidental human error or opening attachments from spam email addresses, for example.
 Having an incident response plan in place beforehand is also critical.

 What does detection involve?

 In the detection phase, an organisation like ours might come in and do a sweep of the client's IT systems, or the organisation's own IT infrastructure should be looking out for people trying to 'knock on doors'.
 One breach we've seen involved a web administrator for a business who was alerted that someone was trying to hack into his business's website – thousands of times daily.
 Unfortunately, he ignored them all because he was getting too many email notifications to read.
 These were all warning signs that someone was actually trying to break-in and, because they were ignored, the database was stolen.

 How soon do you like to get involved?